Red Terror: Historical significance

-The Red Terror was significant because it was the first of numerous Communist terror campaigns which were waged in Soviet Russia and many other countries.
-It also triggered the Russian Civil War according to historian Richard Pipes.
-Menshevik Julius Martov wrote about Red Terror:
+The Red Terror was significant because it was the first of numerous communist terror campaigns which were waged in Soviet Russia and many other countries.
+It also triggered the Russian Civil War according to historian Pipes.
+Menshevik Julius Martov wrote about the Red Terror:

 The beast has licked hot human blood.
 The man-killing machine is brought into motion ...
 But blood breeds blood ...
 We witness the growth of the bitterness of the civil war, the growing bestiality of men engaged in it.

-The term 'Red Terror' was later used in reference to other campaigns of violence which were waged by communist or communist-affiliated groups.
+The term "Red Terror" was later used in reference to other campaigns of violence which were waged by communist or communist-affiliated groups.
 Some other events which were also called "Red Terrors" include: